 The Inn offers the opportunity to network with members of the bench and bar, practicing in all areas of law in the Inland Empire.

-The Inn provides training regarding ethics, professionalism, and various legal topics.
+The Inn provides training regarding ethics, civility, legal skills, professionalism, and various legal topics.
 The monthly meetings qualify for MCLE credits and include specialty credits such as legal ethics, competence, and recognition and elimination of bias.

 WHO ARE THE MEMBERS?